Chart Color Schemes

 Employment conditions in Robinvale demonstrate exceptional strength compared to most Australian markets

-As of December 2025, there are 1,804 employed residents in Robinvale.
-The unemployment rate here is 2.5% lower than Regional Vic.'s rate of 3.7%, with workforce participation at 63.5%.
-According to Census responses, only 6.3% of residents work from home.
-Key industries include agriculture, forestry & fishing, administrative & support services, and retail trade.
+As of December 2025, 1,801 residents are employed, with an unemployment rate 2.5% below Regional Vic.'s rate.
+Workforce participation is similar to Regional Vic.'s 61.0%.
+Only 6.3% of residents work from home, though Covid-19 lockdown impacts may have influenced this figure.
+Key industries in Robinvale are agriculture, forestry & fishing, administrative & support services, and retail trade.

-Agriculture, forestry & fishing have notably high employment levels, at 6.1 times the regional average.
-Conversely, health care & social assistance has lower representation at 5.4%, compared to Regional Vic.'s 16.8%.
-The area may offer limited local employment opportunities, as indicated by the difference between Census working population and resident population numbers.
-Between December 2024 and December 2025, Robinvale's labour force decreased by 2.2% while employment declined by 0.1%, leading to a fall in unemployment rate of 2.1 percentage points.
-In comparison, Regional Vic. saw an employment decline of 0.6%, labour force decline of 0.7%, and a decrease in unemployment of 0.1%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
-However, growth rates vary significantly between industry sectors.
-Applying these projections to Robinvale's employment mix indicates local employment should increase by 4.0% over five years and 9.6% over ten years, though these are simple extrapolations for illustrative purposes only.
+Agriculture, forestry & fishing employment is particularly high at 6.1 times the regional average.
+Conversely, health care & social assistance representation is lower at 5.4% compared to Regional Vic.'s 16.8%.
+The labour force decreased by 2.3% and employment declined by 0.2% in Robinvale during the year to December 2025, leading to a fall of 2.1 percentage points in unemployment rate.
+By comparison, Regional Vic. recorded an employment decline of 0.6%, labour force decline of 0.7%, with unemployment falling by 0.1 percentage points.
+National employment forecasts from Jobs and Skills Australia suggest growth rates differ significantly between industry sectors over five and ten-year periods.
+Applying these projections to Robinvale's employment mix indicates local employment should increase by 4.0% over five years and 9.6% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localised population projections.

 Frequently Asked Questions - Employment